Rudie-K/UoS-eDNA-Bioinformatics/README.md

 - If working with similar archived files change line 16 **TARGET_NAME="SR normalised Clark et al 2024"** of **00_sra_to_fastq.sh** to your chosen folder and ensure it is in the same directory as the pipeline.

-After running your outputs can be traced and validated at every stage through the folders in the geneerated **runs** folder.
-A run will be created with the start date.
+After running your outputs can be traced and validated at every stage through the folders in the generated **runs** folder.
+A run will be created with the date of running the pipeline.

 If only interested in the final report, type **master_species_composition_taxonomy.csv** in your root directory.